 The main types of products are roughly what you would expect from a jewelry company.
 These include earrings, necklaces, pendants and bracelets.

-Even so, there are some appealing things.
-One is the price.
-The pieces are all reasonably priced.
-For example, many of the necklaces are less than $30, while bracelets are around the $15 to $20 mark.
+Another appealing aspect is how much Plunder Design charges.
+For example, many of the necklaces are less than $30, while bracelets are around the $15 to $20 mark and earring sets are often less expensive still.

 This can work well.
-The prices are low enough that people would be more willing to buy.
-In contrast, customers often hesitate when jewelry is $50 or more a piece.
+The prices are low enough that people could be willing to buy items regularly.
+In contrast, customers often hesitate when jewelry is $50 or more apiece.
 Many of the other jewelry MLMs charge an average of somewhere around $80 per necklace.
 The price difference does make Plunder Design stand out.

 There is also a decent selection.
-For example, I saw close more than 60 different bracelets and just as many necklaces, all varying in price.
+At one time I saw close to 60 different bracelets and just as many necklaces, all varying in price.
 The exact range is likely to change over time as well, which should increase the chances of consistent sales.

 From a product perspective yes, Plunder Design is appealing.
 Their selection may not be the most unique but their items are reasonably priced and would be appealing enough.
 But, that’s only half the story.